panchishin/geneticalgorithm/README.md

 var geneticalgorithm = GeneticAlgorithmConstructor( config )
 ```

 That creates one instance of an GeneticAlgorithm calculator which uses the initial configuration you supply.
 All configuration options are optional except *population*.
+If you don't specify a crossover function then GeneticAlgorithm will only do mutations and similarly if you don't specify the mutation function it will only do crossovers.
+If you don't specify either then no evolution will happen, go figure.

 That is all the configuration you need to get started.
 You can skip the next sections on advanced configuration and jump right to [execution](#execution), [functions](#functions) and [examples](#example).